 Such independence, but also the continuity of operations on the Polish market is confirmed by the wide spectrum of authorizations that T.-T has at its disposal.
 The quoted content of the agreements attached by AB (pp. 10-12 decisions) leaves no doubt that the Cypriot company organized human resources and facilities activity in [...], had an objectively permanent place of business in the territory of the country.
-In the territory [...] - with the use of infrastructure and personnel - in an organized and continuous manner she carried out activities under which she carried out activities subject to tax on goods and services or under which she received and used services rendered to her.
-There can be no doubt that the transport service concerned a route beyond [...], moreover, it was about delivering goods from [...] and [...] to [...].
+In the territory [...] - with the use of infrastructure and personnel - in an organized and continuous manner she carried out activities subject to tax on goods and services or under which she received and used services rendered to her.
+There can be no doubt that the transport service concerned a route beyond [...], moreover, it was about delivering goods from another Member State to [...].

 It is apparent from the material collected in the case that the applicant was an entity providing services organized by T.-T. based in [...].
 The applicant operated on the Polish market in cooperation with T.-T., which even when this entity began to introduce itself as an intermediary, nothing changed except formal provisions.
 The applicant had no contact with the Cypriot company.
-This is a Polish company T.-T. she was involved in organizing deliveries and transport orders for the applicant, who only acted as a collaborator with OHL under the contract, while OHL could have had a significant impact at all times on the services rendered, goods transported, etc. All transported goods were controlled by O. and T.-T. it was only a company that "keeps" everything in custody in [...].
+This is a Polish company T.-T. she was involved in organizing deliveries and transport orders for the complainant, who only acted as a collaborator with OHL under the concluded contract, while OHL could have had a significant impact at all times on services rendered, goods transported, etc. All transported goods were controlled by [...] , while T.-T. it was only a company that "keeps" everything in custody in [...].
 T.-T. used its facilities and employees in [...] to meet its contractual obligations.
 WSA notes that de facto T.-T. before and after contact with the contractor with [...], she did exactly the same to the applicant.
-T.-T. employees confirmed that there was no other contact with the Cypriot company than the formal one and that the complainant had not changed after exchanging T.-T. on a Cyprus company.
+T.-T. employees confirmed that there was no other contact with the Cypriot company.
 The court did not find any contradiction of this position with the other evidence: testimonies of drivers (DJ, KU, RP) who confirmed the route of the goods and the testimony of the applicant of [...]
 May 2017, when she could not provide any specific information about her contacts with the company on [...].

-This cannot be altered by the payments made in the complaint for transport services and the lack of personal and capital connections between the companies.
-The authorities cited the applicant's statement that at the Bank [...], in which she has an account it was explained to her that the money for services rendered comes from O. which has an account [...] created in the bank [...].
+I SA / Bd 909/18 - Judgment of the Provincial Administrative Court in Bydgoszcz from February 2, 27 in which she has an account it was explained to her that the money for services rendered comes from a company [...] which has a bank account created in the bank [...].
 In turn, AB informed that he is authorized to the bank account of the OHL company, he has access to it and he sometimes makes transfers, among others for carriers.
 The complete set of documents is sent to [...] and transfers are made only after the documents have been accepted by OHL's accounting office located on [...].
 He also added that from the account of T.-T. no payments are made for transport services on behalf of OHL.